MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/use-fetchxml-web-api.md

 In the response you can see that the `@Microsoft.Dynamics.CRM.morerecords` annotation value indicates that more records exist that match the criteria.

 The `@Microsoft.Dynamics.CRM.fetchxmlpagingcookie` annotation value provides the paging information about the record returned.
 The `@Microsoft.Dynamics.CRM.fetchxmlpagingcookie` value is an XML document.
-You will need to use the `pagingcookie` attribute value in the next request.
+You will need to use the `pagingcookie` attribute value of that document in the next request.

 The `pagingcookie` attribute value is Url encoded *twice*.
 The decoded value looks like this: